Albany in Two Days: Empire State Capital Explored

 Morning

-New York State Capitol Building & Empire State Plaza
+New York State Capitol guided tour and Empire State Plaza

 Lunch